ddev/ddev/docs/users/providers/provider-introduction.md

 ### Example Integrations and Hints

 * All of the [supplied integrations](https://github.com/drud/ddev/tree/master/pkg/ddevapp/dotddev_assets/providers) are really just examples of what you can do.
 * You can name a provider anything you want.
 For example, an Acquia integration doesn't have to be named "acquia", it can be named "upstream", for example.
-This is a great technique for [downloading a particulr multisite](https://stackoverflow.com/a/68553116/215713)
+This is a great technique for [downloading a particular multisite](https://stackoverflow.com/a/68553116/215713)

 ### Provider Debugging